 Why the US Midterms Are Important

 The US midterm elections are this week, and I have to say, I’m excited!
 However, as a Canadian living in Japan, I found I’ve also had to defend my interest.
-US politics can certainly be dramatic and monopolize a lot of attention on English speaking media, but the rest of the world is also potentially justified in asking, “Why Bother?”
+US politics can certainly be dramatic and monopolize a lot of attention on English speaking media, but the rest of the world is also potentially justified in asking, “Why bother with the midterms?“

 This is America

-Along with the many citizens we meet abroad, there’s also plethora of new discoveries, research, and inventions that comes out of the country constantly.
+The US has more to offer than consumption!
+Along with the many inspirational US citizens I’ve meet abroad, there are some many brilliant ideas originating from the country.
+Indeed, there’s a plethora of new discoveries, research, and inventions being constantly exported from the US.
 It seems valid enough to know what’s going on there.
 On the other hand, that same curiosity can also lead viewers and readers down an over-hyped vortex of information, opinions, and straight-up craziness.

 A Major Player

-Still, despite all the media coverage, and potentially excessive publicity (especially under the current administration), it is my opinion that US politics are still totally worthy of attention.
+Still, despite all the media coverage, and potentially excessive publicity (especially under the current administration), US politics are still totally worthy of attention.
 Coming from the sustainability mindset, and being very much concerned with climate change, how can we not look to what is happening in the US.
 Not only are we all in this together as global citizens, but the USA also happens to be the world’s largest economy.

 Patriotism vs Nationalism